For the Latest Bird Watching News, Hot Birding Spots, Tips & More, Subscribe to

 The nest is usually placed on horizontal branches against the trunk of coniferous trees, or in the crotch of a deciduous tree 20-60 feet above the ground.
 About 50% of nests are 35-45 feet high.

 I have seen a Cooper's Hawk Nest that was only 12 feet above the ground in a Gambel Oak (Quercus gambelii).
-The area was a rolling open sage-brush area, with small patches of oaks in the washes.
+The area was an open sage-brush area, that was high enough to have small patches of oaks.

 Nest Construction usually begins in March or April.